jaisnan/rust-dev/doc/src/general-rules.md

 and we kept a copy of the Rust standard library inside the `library/` folder that shall be used as the verification target for all our challenges.
 We will periodically update the `library/` folder to track newer versions of the [official Rust standard library](https://github.com/rust-lang/rust/).
 NOTE: This work is not officially affiliated, or endorsed by the Rust project or Rust Foundation.
-**Challenges:** Each challenge will be documented in the contest book in the Challenges chapter, and they will have a tracking issue where participants can add comments and ask clarification questions.
+**Challenges:** Each individual verification effort will have a tracking issue where contributors can add comments and ask clarification questions.
 You can find the list of [open challenges here](https://github.com/model-checking/verify-rust-std/labels/Challenge).

-**Solutions:** Solutions to a challenge should be submitted as a single Pull Request (PR) to the contest repository.
+**Solutions:** Solutions to a problem should be submitted as a single Pull Request (PR) to this repository.
 The solution should run as part of the CI.
 See more details about [minimum requirements for each solution](general-rules.md#solution-requirements).

 ## Basic Workflow

-1. A challenge will be published in the contest book with details of the challenge, and a tracking issue labeled with “Challenge” will be opened, so it can be used for clarifications and questions, as well as to track the status of the challenge.
+1. A verification effort will be published in the repository with appropriate details, and a tracking issue labeled with “Challenge” will be opened, so it can be used for clarifications and questions, as well as to track the status of the challenge.

-2. Participants should create a fork of the contest repository where they will implement their proposed solution.
+2. Participants should create a fork of the repository where they will implement their proposed solution.
-3. Once they are to submit their solution for analysis, participants should create a PR against the contest repository for analysis.
+3. Once they submit their solution for analysis, participants should create a PR against the repository for analysis.
    Please make sure your solution meets [the minimum requirements described here](general-rules.md#solution-requirements).
 4. Each contribution will be reviewed on a first come, first served basis.
-   Acceptance will be based on a unanimous affirmative vote from the review committee.
+   Acceptance will be based on a review by a committee.
 5. Once approved by the review committee, the change will be merged into the repository.

 ## Solution Requirements

-A proposed solution to a contest will only **be reviewed** if all the minimum requirements below are met:
+A proposed solution to a verification problem will only **be reviewed** if all the minimum requirements below are met:

-* Each contribution or attempt should be submitted via a pull request to be analyzed by the committee.
+* Each contribution or attempt should be submitted via a pull request to be analyzed by reviewers.
 * By submitting the solution, participants confirm that they can use, modify, copy, and redistribute their contribution, under the terms of their choice.
 * The contribution must be automated and should be checked and pass as part of the PR checks.
-* All tools used by the solution must be in [the list of accepted tools](tools.md#approved-tools), and previously integrated in the contest repository.
+* All tools used by the solution must be in [the list of accepted tools](tools.md#approved-tools), and previously integrated in the repository.
   If that is not the case, please submit a separate [tool application first](todo.md).
 * There is no restriction on the number of contributors for a solution.
   Make sure you have the rights to submit your solution and that all contributors are properly mentioned.